tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 print( x < 1 )        # displays: False
 {% endhighlight %}

-Take note of how the relational operations return a boolean value.
-This will be important in the next section.
+Take note of how the relational operations return a boolean value; this will be important in the next section.
 Here is a list of Python's various relational operators:

 `>    ` greater-than
-`<    ` less than
+`<    ` less-than
 `>=   ` greater-than-or-equal-to
 `<=   ` less-than-or-equal-to
 `==   ` equal-to
-`!=   ` not-equal
+`!=   ` not-equal-to

 The `==` and `!=` operators have the ability to operate on both numbers and strings: